Return to School During COVID-19 - Secondary

 Your child may be anxious about going back to school.
 Remember the staff are experienced at helping children settle into high school.
 You can help it seem more familiar to your child by;

 - Letting your child try on their school uniform and gather the equipment they will need.
 Encourage them to feel positive and excited about their fresh start.

 - Get back into school day routines in plenty of time. *Click here* to look at our page on back to school preparation.

-It might seem a strange time for your child to move to a new school.
-Your child is still going to have the chance to enjoy their time at school and get used to the new people and routines.
+It might seem a strange time for your child be going back to school after such a long period off.
+Your child is still going to have the chance to enjoy their time at school and get used to the people and routines again.
 Try and look forward to the new experiences ahead.

 Remember that children have a very low chance of becoming seriously ill from COVID-19.
 Schools are following all the advice to keep the risk as low as possible and protect the children in their care.